mrtozner/omnimemory/README.md

 ### Embedding Model Consistency (Critical for Teams)

-**All team members MUST use the same embedding model** for shared caching to work:
+**All team members MUST use the same embedding model** for L2 cache sharing:

 | Model | Dimensions | Speed | Quality | Use Case |
 |-------|-----------|-------|---------|----------|